unikraft/docs/content/en/community/hackathons/sessions/behind-scenes/content/Work-Items_08.-Tutorial:-Arguments-from-Command-Line.md

 In the configuration menu, go to `Application Options` and enable `Print arguments`.
 If we build and run the image now, using `qemu-guest`, we will see that two arguments are passed to Unikraft: the kernel argument, and a console.
-We want to pass it an aditional argument, `"foo=bar"`.
+We want to pass it an additional argument, `"foo=bar"`.

 Before this, make sure to reset your configuration, so Unikraft won't use 9pfs for this task: